(179806) 2002 TD66

-(179806) (also written 2002 TD66) is a sub-kilometer asteroid, classified as near-Earth object of the Apollo group.
+(179806) is a sub-kilometer asteroid, classified as a near-Earth object of the Apollo group.
 It was discovered on 5 October 2002, by the LINEAR project at Lincoln Laboratory's ETS in Socorro, New Mexico.
 It was announced on 7 October 2002 and appeared later that day on the JPL current risk page.

 Description

 Due to the proximity of its orbit to Earth and its estimated size, this object has been classified as a potentially hazardous asteroid (PHA) by the Minor Planet Center in Cambridge, Massachusetts.
 In November 2006 there were 823 PHAs known.
 As of October 2011, there are 1261 PHAs known. was removed from the Sentry Risk Table on October 10, 2002.
 A Doppler observation has helped produce a well known trajectory with a condition code (Uncertainty Parameter U) of 0.

 Based on an absolute magnitude (H) of 20.2, the asteroid is estimated to be between 270 and 590 meters in diameter.
 Radar astronomy shows it is a contact binary asteroid with a diameter of 300 meters and a rotation period of 9.5 hours.

 On February 26, 2008, passed 0.04282 AU from Earth.
 The asteroid also comes close to Venus, Mars, and dwarf planet Ceres.